ebzzry/marie/README.md

 Overview
 --------

-This is a small collection of Common Lisp utilities that I use personally.
+This is a small collection of miscellaneous Common Lisp utilities.

 Usage